"Like school, only better"

 We send our congratulations to all these young people and wish them all the best for the future.

-We are very fortunate to have an enthusiastic Project SEARCH team supported at the Hospital by the Business Liaison partners who have helped us move the project forward massively this last year and supported by Action on Disability.
+We are very fortunate to have an enthusiastic Project SEARCH team supported at the Hospital by the Business Liaison partners who have helped us move the project forward each year.

-We look forward to another positive and successful year with our
+We look forward to another positive and successful year with thanks

 Beth Madigan at [email protected]